 David Jewell was well-known around mid-nineteenth century Pittsburgh.
 Born and raised in the city, he worked as a painter and was the Captain of the Neptune Fire Company, a volunteer fire company and active social organization.
 In an era before organized policing, he had even served as a watchman.

 Jewell was also known as a rogue character, “a desperado of respectable connections” frequently involved in fights and living rougher than his upbringing would indicate.
-Relatedly, volunteer fire companies, once viewed as essential civic organizations, were devolving into little more than street gangs.
+At the same time, volunteer fire companies, once viewed as essential civic organizations, were devolving into little more than street gangs.

 In a series of cases that foreshadowed greater violence to come, Jewell was twice arrested for stabbing another man during a street fight.
 The first assault occurred in 1848.